 Funding through this program helps states develop or expand training for juvenile prosecutors and their support staff.
 The program promotes training in trial techniques, procedural law, assessing risk and protective factors for youth, and determining youths’ readiness for rehabilitation.

 OJJDP also funds a national training and technical assistance provider to help prosecutors lead juvenile justice system improvements within their communities.
 The training teaches prosecutors how to design and implement proven strategies to reduce offending and improve youth outcomes.
+In FY 2020, the Office awarded $1.2 million to support this program.

 - Fiscal Year 2019—$3.9 million